hsemple/QGIS_Tutorials/source/spatial_data.rst

    * develop basic file management skills necessary to deal with the large number of files that are typically needed for a GIS project.

-   * become comfortable with smoothly loading and displaying multiple map layers in ArcGIS Pro or QGIS and rearranging the layers to suit your information needs.
+   * become comfortable with smoothly loading and displaying multiple map layers into QGIS and rearranging the layers to suit your information needs.

-   * become comfortable interpreting data on shapefiles and DEMs.
+   * become comfortable interpreting details on various types of spatial data.

-   * develop cartographic skills needed for effective presentation of spatial data.
+   * develop cartographic skills needed for effective presentation of multiple map layers.

 |